With the help of mnemonic example sentence, learning German irregular verbs becomes really easy

 Here is how you write your cards mnemonically right

 Of course, in the end it’s up to you how you want to write your cards.
-But when you want to apply the here presented mnemotechnic to the learning of German irregular verbs, I recommend to simply copy me.
-Here is an example of how the flash cards for strong verbs as for instance “essen” (to eat) and “nehmen” (to take) would look like:
+But if you want to apply the mnemotechnic presented here to the learning of German irregular verbs, I recommend simply copying me.
+Here is an example of how the flash cards for strong verbs such as “essen” (to eat) and “nehmen” (to take) would look like:

-And so eventually for our example-verb “nehmen” (to take):
+And also for our example-verb “nehmen” (to take):

 I’m very excited about this method to learn irregular verbs.Karin Bauer-Weisenstein from Switzerland